 If you live in the Bishop area, we have just the thing to help get you outside and lift your spirits.
 If you’ve visited our office at 250 N Fowler Street lately, perhaps you’ve already seen it!
 Our own Executive Director Kay Ogden started a trend of hanging inspiring messages on our tree out front.
-Plenty of folks have added their own messages and ribbons now, and it’s become our own neighborhood Giving Tree.
+Now, plenty of folks have added their own messages and ribbons, and it’s become our own neighborhood Giving Tree.

-Kay and the ESLT team launched this Giving Tree on May 5th, which was also “Giving Tuesday Now.”
-Giving Tuesday Now was a hopeful day when folks around the world came together during this challenging time to give to causes they value.
+Kay launched this Giving Tree on May 5th, which was also “Giving Tuesday Now.”
+Giving Tuesday Now was a special, hopeful day when folks around the world came together during this challenging time to give to the causes they value.
 So in honor of this day, thank you to everyone who is continuing to care for the Eastern Sierra by supporting ESLT.

 As we all continue to navigate challenging times, we hope that everyone in our conservation community is able to stay grounded by getting outside and connecting virtually with friends, family, and community.
 In every stage of the process, from distancing to tentative re-opening, we’re in this together.
 Let’s remember to keep taking care of ourselves and each other.